trybeans/beans-woocommerce/src/readme.txt

 - Remove all standalone apps
 - Better management of the display of program pages
 - Better handle connection issues
+- Fix cache issues on consumer authentication
+- Update minimum PHP version supported to 7.1
-- Set minimum WordPress version supported to 5.2
+- Update minimum WordPress version supported to 5.2
-- Set minimum WooCommerce version supported to 4.0
+- Update minimum WooCommerce version supported to 4.1
 - Remove support for WooCommerce API V2

 = 3.2.4 =
 - Update `Pay with Beans` product price by equivalent Points